Event box

 Each class is designed to be interactive, packed with practical advice and utilizing items available to you in our library of things!
 You'll walk away with new skills, recipes to try and the ability to replicate at home without needing to purchase expensive equipment.
 Join us for this flavorful journey and enhance your culinary repertoire with the timeless art of food preservation!

-Explore the tangy world of fermented foods with our sauerkraut workshop.
-Learn about the fermentation process and how to make your own sauerkraut from scratch.
-This session will cover all the essential steps from preparing the cabbage to storing your sauerkraut, ensuring you can go home and create your own homemade fermented delight.
+Dip your toes into the tangy world of fermented foods with the beginner fermenter favorite - yogurt.
+Learn about the fermentation process and how to make your own yogurt from scratch.
+This session will cover all the essential steps from finding your milk to storing your yogurt, ensuring you can go home and create your own homemade fermented delight (utilizing our library of things yogurt maker!).

 Date: